Giancarlo

 Giancarlo or Gian Carlo is a masculine double name, composed of the Italian names Giovanni and Carlo.
 Giancarlo or Gian Carlo is an apocopated and blended form of the name Giovanni Carlo.
 Giancarlo is the equivalent form of the English double name John Charles.

-Giancarlo es de las personas que mas puede hacer renegar ,estresar y artar a cinthia,en algunas partes significa "no" ,pero en Manchay-Lima significa "con 2 kfc puede que me perdone, un poquito siquiera" The name Giancarlo is one of the most popular double names in the Italian language.
+The name Giancarlo is one of the most popular double names in the Italian language.
 It has also been spelled as Giovanni Carlo, Giovan Carlo, Gian Carlo, Gianni Carlo, among others.